How to Copy Google Pixel Music to an iPhone

-Apple unveils its latest version of the iPhone every year and many old iPhone users can't wait to upgrade to a new version.
-Some iPhone users might lose faith in the flagship iPhone and want to switch to an Android phone like Samsung Galaxy & Note series.
-However, those iPhone to Android switchers may have some worries, like "will I be stumped by a different user interface?" or "how can I transfer my data from iPhone to Android?", something like that.
+Samsung unveils its latest version of the Galaxy device every year and many old iPhone users can't wait to upgrade to it.
+However, those iPhone to Android switchers may have some worries, one of them is how can you transfer songs from iPhone to Samsung Galaxy phone.

-Fortunately, it isn't difficult to transfer tracks between Samsung and iPhone any more.
+Fortunately, it isn't difficult to transfer music from old iPhone to new Galaxy phone any more.
 What we're going to use today are two neat and efficient tools to accomplish the tasks.

 Part 1: How to Use Phone Transfer to Migrate Music